Should You Keep Your Old Car?Kiplinger.com

 The question is: Where's the tipping point?
 How long does it take for the higher cost of purchasing a new car to be justified by the growing cost of maintaining the old one?

 Longer than you think.
 The actual numbers are less important than the overriding message: Those loan payments stack the deck against a new car.
 You could encounter much higher repair costs than assumed and still come out ahead by keeping the old one.
-If you're confronting this question, you can use the format above to run estimated numbers and see how they come out.
-Better yet, don't bother.
 In the absence of a gigantic repair bill -- you need a new engine, for example -- an old car is almost always cheaper to own than a new one.
 You can close the gap a bit with a couple of strategies if you decide to purchase a new car.

 Pay a lower interest rate.
 A lower rate helps.
-But if you eliminated all the interest in the example above, the old car would still be cheaper to own than the new one.
+But even if you eliminate all the interest by scoring a 0% rate on a new purchase, the old car would still be cheaper to own than the new one.

 Buy a used car.
 The problem is that, unless it is a certified used vehicle, a used car doesn't come with a new-car warranty, so you take on the same risks of unanticipated high repair bills that you already have with the car you've got.
 "Certified used" or "certified pre-owned" used cars are often two- or three-year-old previously leased cars.
 They're offered by local dealers and feature warranties that extend beyond the initial "when new" coverage.